The probabilistic world: Fermions

-In conclusion of this subsection we have found that further properties of quantum mechanics as a complex wave function and the momentum operator arise naturally in the diagonal two-dimensional Ising model.
+In conclusion of this subsection we have found that many properties of quantum mechanics appear very naturally for our simple diagonal two-dimensional Ising model.
+This includes a complex wave function and the associated concept of antiparticles related to complex conjugation.
 The formulation for general one-particle states involves for appropriate boundary conditions a positive complex hermitian density matrix $\rho(x,y)$.
-Its evolution obeys the von Neumann equation
+In the continuum limit its evolution obeys the von Neumann equation

 The Hamilton operator $H$ is given by the momentum operator (omitting unit operators in positions space)

 The position operator $\hat{X}$ in eq.~\eqref{eq:FP35} does not commute with the momentum operator.
 With units $\hbar = 1$ it obeys the standard commutation relation of quantum mechanics